 While the United Fruit Company influenced many different countries, nowhere was this more apparent than in Guatemala.
 In the early 20th century, the country’s dictators practically invited the company to invest in the country.

 The United Fruit Company was asked to manage Guatemala’s postal service in 1901, while also securing the rights to build and manage a railroad in 1904.
 Under the dictator Jorge Ubico in the 1930s, the United Fruit Company gained control of over 42% of the lands in Guatemala.
 It was also exempt from paying taxes and import duties.

 As the single largest landholder and employer in the country, the company had a massive influence in policy and operations.
 It owned nearly all the banana plantations and was responsible for the entirety of banana exports, 77% of which went to the United States.

 While the Guatemalan leaders surely thought the company’s investment in railroads and land would benefit the citizens, this was not to be the case.
 The rail lines were completed, however independent farmers were not allowed to use them so as to stifle their competition.

 In one case the UFC even completely destroyed a rail line in an area once they no longer had use for it, to ensure nobody else would profit off their work.
 The company also lobbied against the building of other public transportation networks in the country to increase the reliance on their managed rail services.

-The United Fruit Company also worked in tandem with the dictatorial government to quash labor movements and ban workers from organizing.
+The United Fruit Company also worked in tandem with the dictatorial government to ban workers from organizing.